 In general, requiring lot consolidation is a good practice, as it prevents someone from doing multiple short plats in lieu of a subdivision, which gets them out of installing some infrastructure (roads, drainage, sewer, etc.) otherwise necessary for the number of lots being created.
-Yet, in some instances, primarily in the Ag zone where there are larger lots (40+ acres), someone who has undergone an exempt land division per WCC 21.01.040(2)(i) (which is one of the few ways allowed under state law to subdivide without having to comply with the subdivision rules) has to reconsolidate those lots if they want to do a simple BLA.
+Yet in the Ag zone where lots are larger (40+ acres), someone who has undergone an exempt land division per WCC 21.01.040(2)(i) (which is one of the few ways allowed under state law to subdivide without having to comply with the subdivision rules) has to reconsolidate those lots if they want to do a BLA.
 We think this is not the intent of the exempt subdivision rules.
 In these cases, staff has resorted to advising the applicant to transfer their adjacent parcels into different ownership (e.g., another family member).
 Thus, we propose the following amendments to subsection (4), which would exempt lots created by exempt subdivision from this required consolidation.
 It would have no effect on smaller lots, as only 40+acre lots can be created in this fashion.